How To Help Constipation: Symptoms, Cause & Treatment 2023

 The treatment for severe constipation would be similar to the treatment of chronic constipation.
 You may also want to visit your medical doctor for a more thorough examination and guided interventions.
 Perhaps you may even be provided with prescription medication depending on your medical conditions.

-You should get into contact with your doctor if you;
+You should get in contact with your doctor if you;

 • Find blood in your stool